thomaseibner/snowflake-provisioning/README.md

 GRANT ROLE _SC_TEST_DB_TEST_SC_RO_AR TO ROLE TEST_READER_FR;

 ```
-This means if we put the sql statements either in a schemachange pipeline or directly in the Snowflake UI you'd
+That means if we put the sql statements either in a schemachange pipeline or directly in the Snowflake UI you'd
 create the role and grant the appropriate access roles to the functional role.
 If someone happened to grant a
-role you did not want the functional role to have access to, the script will detect this and remove the role as
+role you did not want the functional role to have access to, the script will detect this and remove the grant as
 it is not part of the configuration.

 ## TODO

-- [x] Build our functional role configuration generator using existing roles in Snowflake
+- [x] Build out functional role configuration generator using existing roles in Snowflake
 - [x] Build out functional role provisioning tool
-      - Provisiong functional roles based on configuration
 - [ ] Build out role-based access control visual explorer
       - Display: Native Users (ACCOUNTADMIN, SYSADMIN, etc), SCIM groups, FR, AR, DB, SC, WH
 - [ ] Simplifying code to allow for a single role at each object level [sfprovisioning.py](sfprovisioning.py)/create\_%\_r2r\_grants